darwinbeing/fabrics/docs/source/axi2axil.rst

 single-beat address is generated based on the burst-mode request and the burst size.
 Thus, the bridge can support all AXI4 burst-modes: incr, fixed and wrap.

+Also when the source (AXI4 side) data size is larger then the target (AXI4-Lite side), the data bytes and the write strobes are aligned based on the address to reflect correctly on the target side.

 When instantiated with same data-sizes, the child-burst logic is ommitted.

 Error mapping